theninthsky/client-side-rendering/README.md

 plugins: [new HtmlInlineScriptPlugin({ scriptMatchPattern: [/runtime.+[.]js$/] })]
 ```

-This will only add about 2kb to our HTML file, but will ensure that unchanged (and unaffected) pages will be loaded immediately from the cache, without requiring an extra roundtrip.
+This will only add about 2kb to our HTML file, but will ensure that unchanged (and unaffected) pages will be loaded immediately from cache, without requiring an extra roundtrip to the CDN.

 ## Tweaking Further